"Puppies with a future - from dogs with a past!"

 If one of the other dogs beats him to the ball, they run the other way with their prize.
 So as to keep the game going, I try to throw it so that Rolex can get to it first and then race straight back to me so everyone can chase it again.
 What can I say?
 It's fun!

-Click here to get back to price and policy information and the rest of the site.
+Go back to price and policy information or explore the menu bar.